lschulz/ioq3-scion/README.md

   connected to require separate SCION connections.
 This cvar controls how long these connections are kept active after the last time they have been used.
   Value in milliseconds.
+* `net_safeMSS` Maximum segment size (MSS) assumed for SCION paths that don't have MTU metadata.
+Paths that do have MTU metadata and would have a MSS below this value are ignored.
+The MSS is the MTU minus the overhead due to IP, SCION, and UDP headers.
+The default value is 1000 bytes.
+Setting a lower value increases the tolerance for long SCION paths with low MTUs, but will lead to more packet fragmentation.
 * `sv_encryption` and `cl_encryption` enable encryption on the server and on the client, respectively.
 Possible values:
 ```